 These regional divergences are explained in great extent by the type of clients that demand residential long term care services in each local authority.
-Generally speaking, there are two types of clients depending on how their services are funded.
-Hence, private self-funded clients purchase their care according to market rules and their willingness to pay for different types of services.
-Alternatively, there is also a proportion of clients who undertake a means test in order to determine their eligibility for public support.
-In the case of this type of clients, the sector works as a quasi market..
+Generally speaking, depending on how the services are funded it is possible to identify to two types of clients.
+There are private clients who are self-funded and purchase their care according to market rules and their willingness to pay for different types of services.
+Likewise, there is also a proportion of clients whose care is partially or fully supported by the local authorities.
+The eligibility and degree of this financial support is based on a means-test.
+Hence, for this type of clients the market works as a quasi market in which the public authorities purchase services to private providers on behalf of service users (Le Grand, 1991).
 The proportion of publicly funded is notably more than self-funded clients..

 The fact that local authorities have to purchase care on behalf of a significant part of the demand, suggests that they may have certain buyer power when negotiating the fees applied to public funded clients.
-A consequence of the former is the potential cross subidisation of privately funded clients in favour of the publicly supported who would face more reduced fees for the same service.
-These differences in price have been documented both in the English long term care market and in the US .
+A consequence of the former is the potential cross subsidisation of privately funded clients in favour of the publicly supported.
+Thus self-funded clients would pay higher fees for the same sort of services.
+These differences in price have been documented both in the English long term care market (OFT, 2005; Hancock and Hviid, 2010; Forden and Allan 2014) and in the US (Mukamel and Spector, 2002; Gravowski 2004) .

-Urban planning

-Unlike social care activities, planning systems are managed at the district level by the local planning authorities.
-These authorities establish various strategic priorities for the areas, including the fulfilment of local needs at socio-economic, cultural, security and health level.
-These priorities are set out in the National Planning Framework - a national framework aimed at guiding policies that entail development decisions for meeting local needs.
+Unlike social care activities, urban planning is managed at district level.
+The planning system entails activities aimed at meeting various strategic priorities for the areas that compose the district.
+These priorities are set out in the National Planning Framework - a national framework aimed at guiding policies that entail development decisions for meeting local needs and involve the fulfilment of local needs at socio-economic, cultural, security and health level.
 The health and social care are issues explicitly addressed by this framework.
-Concretely planning policies should enhance the collaboration between local planning authorities, public health authorities, commissioners and providers in order to promote healthy communities and analyse the implications of the development of health and social care infrastructures.
+Specifically, urban planning policies need to enhance the collaboration between local planning authorities, public health authorities, commissioners and providers in order to promote healthy communities and analyse the implications of the development of health and social care infrastructures.

-Several authors have investigated the effects associated with the design of the planning system in England and the net effects of the land use regulation.
-The main conclusions derived from this research are essentially two.
-Firstly, planning regulations in England are generally more restrictive than similar regulations in other countries .
-Secondly, the level of regulatory tightness differs notably across English local governments.
-Thus, local planning authorities in more affluent areas (specially areas located in the South East England) tend to be more restrictive.
-A determinant of this heterogeneity is the different incentives that owners have depending on whether the land is developed or not. formalise this idea proposing a model where owners of developed areas would be prone to promote tigther regulations since they would suppose an increase in the value of their land whereas for owners in less developed area it would be a cost.
-This greater capitalization effect in more restricted areas would suppose an incentive to landlords and homeowners to promote more limits in local development .
-An important consequence derived from these tight restrictions has been the substantial increase of the house prices.
-Figure [fig: corr_prices_refusal] illustrates this positive relationship between the house prices and the historical rate of refusal of major projects.

-Likewise, the growth in house prices has been uneven across different regions in England.
-As Figure [fig: house_prices] reveals, areas located in the South East, East and South West, in addition to London, have registered the higher increases.

 Data